mathildemouw/wordle/README.md

-# Getting Started with Create React App
+# Wordle clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a clone of the popular daily word game, [Wordle](https://www.powerlanguage.co.uk/wordle/).
+It was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts